DahliaL/DSnakeGame/README.md

 ### Notes
 I originally made this game to expand my knowledge on what I could do with Python.
 When I first created the app, the program stopped successfully with no errors.
-Currently, a traceback (most recent call last) message appears in the console.
+Currently, a traceback (most recent call last) message appears in the console upon stopping the program.
+I plan to look into this and update accordingly.